Sagar-6203620715/MeatecFinal/README.md

 ## Troubleshooting

 ### MongoDB Connection Issues
-- Ensure MongoDB is running
+- Ensure MongoDB is running (local) or your MongoDB Atlas cluster is accessible
 - Check the `DATABASE_URL` in `.env` file
+- **For MongoDB Atlas:** Make sure the database name is included in the connection string (e.g., `mongodb+srv://...@cluster.mongodb.net/databaseName?...`)
+- **For Local MongoDB:** Use format `mongodb://localhost:27017/databaseName`
-- Verify MongoDB connection string format
+- Verify MongoDB connection string format matches: `mongodb://` or `mongodb+srv://` followed by credentials, host, database name, and options

 ### JWT Authentication Issues
 - Ensure `JWT_SECRET` is set in `.env`